-The Festival Bush Orchestra has become an important part of the National Folk Festival.
+The Festival Bush Orchestra has become an important part of the participation side of the National Folk Festival.
 Truly, it is the participatory events of the NFF that distinguish it from other music festivals.

-You are very welcome to play with the Bush Orchestra at the National.
-You will need to be proficient (not expert) on your instrument and be able to sight read music (and will need to have a ticket for entry to the festival).
+You are very welcome to play with the Festival Bush Orchestra.
+You will need to be proficient (not expert) on your instrument and be able to sight read music (and will, of course, need to have a ticket for entry to the festival).